VasiliyMelnik64/Currency-exchange/README.md

 ## Get it Running

+For normal operation in the root of the application, create a file `.env.local` and/or `env.production` and copy the contents of file `.env.example` into it

 1. install Dependencies: run `npm i`
 2. to run **Currency Exchange**: run `npm start`
 3. tests: run `npm run test`